Lie groups of Poisson diffeomorphisms: Coisotropic bisections

 \subsubsection{The Lie group of bisections}

 Interestingly, the group of bisections of a Lie groupoid can always be given the structure of a Lie group. \begin{theorem}[\cite{Rybicki2002}, Theorem 2.2] Let $\GG\toto M$ be a (not necessarily Hausdorff) Lie groupoid with Lie algebroid $\AA\Rightarrow M$ over a Hausdorff manifold $M$.
-Then $\Bis(\GG)$ is a regular (Hausdorff) Lie group integrating the Lie algebra $\Gamma_c(\AA)$ of compactly supported sections of $\AA$. \end{theorem} \begin{remark} In the locally convex setting, the Lie group of bisections has been extensively studied by Schmeding and Wockel \cite{SchmedingWockel2015}.
-However, since we are working in the convenient setting, and our groupoids are not Hausdorff, we preferred to cite the paper by Rybicki \cite{Rybicki2002}.
-Our result on the coisotropic bisections (Theorem \ref{thm:coisotropicbisectionsliegroup}) is equally valid in the locally setting.
-See also Remark \ref{rk:topologies}. \end{remark} To proceed to the group of coisotropic bisections, a description of the smooth structure on $\Bis(\GG)$ is necessary.
+Then $\Bis(\GG)$ is a regular (Hausdorff) Lie group integrating the Lie algebra $\Gamma_c(\AA)$ of compactly supported sections of $\AA$. \end{theorem} \begin{remark} A more recent paper on the group of bisections of a Lie groupoid is the work by Schmeding and Wockel \cite{SchmedingWockel2015}.
+While the current paper is set up in in the convenient setting, they are using the so-called Bastiani calculus to describe their infinite-dimensional manifolds.
+An fairly recent overview of Lie theory in infinite dimensions, using the Bastiani calculus, can be found in \cite{neeb2015}.
+Although the Bastiani calculus seems to be more popular in the literature (to the author's awareness), we chose to work in the convenient setting for two reasons: first, it requires a less technical setup, and second, the paper by Rybicki \cite{Rybicki2002}, using the convenient setting, proves Theorem \ref{thm:bisectionsliegroup} also for non-Hausdorff Lie groupoids.

+For the spaces considered in this paper, the two settings aren't too far off: they even agree up to the level of Fr\'echet spaces.
+Thus, one can expect the results in this paper to be valid in the MB-setting. \end{remark} To proceed to the group of coisotropic bisections, a description of the smooth structure on $\Bis(\GG)$ is necessary.
+In this paper, the arrow space of a groupoid is assumed to be finite-dimensional.